collective/collective.flowplayer/README.rst

 Kupu integration
 ----------------

+Kupu is now deprecated.
+This section is kept for old plone 3 installations.

 To make it easier to use the type of markup outlined above to insert a video or audio player into a Plone content item, this product installs a few Kupu paragraph styles.
 You can use them like this: